-Summer days are waning but for gardeners in USDA zone 7 that doesn’t have to mean the last of the fresh garden produce.
+Summer days are waning, but for gardeners in USDA zone 7, that doesn’t have to mean the last of the fresh garden produce.
 Okay, you may have seen the last of the garden tomatoes, but there are still plenty of veggies suited for zone 7 fall planting.
 Planting fall gardens extends the gardening season so you can continue to use your own fresh produce.
 The following fall garden guide for zone 7 discusses fall planting times and crop options in zone 7.

 About Planting Fall Gardens

+As mentioned, planting a fall garden extends the harvesting season beyond summer produce.
+Fall harvest can even be extended further by providing frost protection by planting in cold frames or hotbeds.
+Many vegetables adapt well to fall planting.
+Among these, of course, are the cool season veggies such as broccoli, Brussels sprouts, cauliflower, and carrots.
+In zone 7, spring temperatures often heat up rapidly, causing crops like lettuce and spinach to bolt and become bitter.
+Fall is a great time to plant these tender greens.
 A little planning will go a long way prior to zone 7 fall planting.
 Below is a fall gardening guide for zone 7 but it is intended as a guideline only.
-Planting times may be off by as much as 7-10 days depending upon your exact location within this zone.
+Planting times may be off by as much as seven to ten days depending upon your exact location within this zone.
 To get a better idea of when to plant, determine the average date of the first killing frost in the fall and then count backwards from that date, using the number of days to maturity for the crop.

 Fall Planting Times in Zone 7